 A decrease in pricing is a common technique to boost the growth of the product.
 Numerous rivals and analogous products make the choice even more puzzling for the users.
 Customers will likely go for something at a lower price without paying extra money.
 If the value for your SaaS is too high compared to other products, there will be no demand for it.

 At this point, price wars may start because each company is trying to enlarge their market share.
 What is more, as technologies are becoming easily available, their costs may get lower as well.
 Eventually, these factors can cause a reduction in a product’s price.
+If you are determined to win this war without losing profit on discounts, read our article on SaaS pricing strategies.

 Once you've reached a growth stage, you’ve already achieved enormous success.
 However, as they say, only the sky's the limit.
 Now, it is a great occasion to make use of each window of the opportunity in the current phase to maximize market share, sales, and profit.